pymatgen.analysis.interfaces package

 • max_angle_tol – maximum angle tolerance in checking of two sets of vectors have nearly the same angle between them.

-Generates transformation sets for film/substrate pair given the area of the unit cell area for the film and substrate.
-The transformation sets map the film and substrate unit cells to super lattices with a maximum area
+Generate transformation sets for film/substrate pair given the area of the unit cell area for the film and substrate.
+The transformation sets map the film and substrate unit cells to super lattices with a maximum area.

 Parameters: